 October 26, 2015

 The couple was returning home from Oslo, Norway.
 That is where John Nash had received the 2015 Abel Prize from the Norwegian Academy of Science and Letters.
-It is one of the most respected honors in mathematics.
-The prize recognized his work in partial differential equations.
+It is one of the most prestigious honors in mathematics.
+The prize recognized his seminal work in partial differential equations.
 They are used to describe the basic laws of scientific phenomena.

 "In terms of brilliance, he was no regular guy.
 His impact with just a few papers is something special," said Peter Sarnak.
 He is the Eugene Higgins Professor of Mathematics at Princeton.
 "That he died on his way back from a ceremony where he received one of the biggest prizes in mathematics, that was tragic.
 But it was good to see mathematicians recognize him.
 Because my feeling is he wasn't appreciated the way he should have been.
 For his fellow mathematicians, the Abel Prize was a long-overdue acknowledgment of his contributions to mathematics."